Level 4

 Before the apprentice is adjudged ready to undertake the end-point assessment by their employer and training provider, they will need to:

-- Receive confirmation from the employer that the apprentice is working consistently at or above the level set out in the apprenticeship standard and ready to undertake the EPA
+- receive confirmation from the employer that the apprentice is working consistently at or above the level set out in the apprenticeship standard and ready to undertake the EPA

-- Confirm that they are ready to take the EPA
+- confirm that they are ready to take the EPA

-- Achieve Level 2 in English and maths Functional Skills (if not exempt)
+- achieve Level 2 in English and maths Functional Skills (if not exempt)

-- Submit a portfolio of evidence for the professional discussion underpinned by a portfolio of evidence
+- submit a portfolio of evidence for the professional discussion underpinned by a portfolio of evidence

 The purpose of the end-point assessment is to test (in a synoptic way) the skills, knowledge and behaviours of the apprentice as set out in the apprenticeship standard.

-The end-point assessment provides apprentices with a showcase opportunity to provide oral and documentary evidence of their knowledge, skills and behaviours developed throughout the apprenticeship.
-Enables the independent assessor to assess the skills and behaviours of the apprentice by observing the apprentice in the course of their normal work.
-Tests the knowledge acquired by the apprentice throughout the apprenticeship.
+- enables the independent assessor to assess the skills and behaviours of the apprentice by observing the apprentice in the course of their normal work.

 An end-point assessment will be conducted by an approved independent End-Point Assessment Organisation (EPAO) listed on the Apprenticeship Provider and Assessment Register (APAR).